abagames/crisp-game-lib/README.md

 ## Sample codes

-Sample code for each game is main.js in each directory in the [docs directory](https://github.com/abagames/crisp-game-lib/tree/master/docs).
+Sample code for each game is `main.js` in each directory in the [docs directory](https://github.com/abagames/crisp-game-lib/tree/master/docs).

+## Write your own game

+1. Clone this repository.

+1. `npm install`

+1. Copy the `docs/_template` directory and rename it to `[your own game name]`.

+1. Open `docs/[your own game name]/main.js` with the editor ([VSCode](https://code.visualstudio.com/) is recommended) and write your own game code.

+1. `npm run watch_games`

+1. Open the URL `http://localhost:4000?[your own game name]` with a browser.
+The page is live-reloaded when the code is rewritten.

 ## Reference